 Cost Per Lead is an online advertising pricing model where advertisers pay for an explicit action from their target customer.
-This action could be anything from singing up, to providing an email address.
+This action could be anything from signing up, to providing an email address.
 The Cost Per Lead formula is as follows

 Cost per Lead = Cost of Generating Leads / Total Leads Acquired